JoseAndresMedina/TextTacToe/README.md

 # TextTacToe
+This is an TUI App for playing TicTacToe built using [Textual](https://github.com/willmcgugan/textual/) in Python3.

 ![View Of TextTacToe](img/TextTacToe.gif)

-This is an TUI App for playing TicTacToe built using [Textual](https://github.com/willmcgugan/textual/) in Python3.
-Currently meant to help me understand a but if asynchronous programming as well as learn Textual.

 ## Dependencies